lyqluis/tabs-box/note.md

   => component --[?save]--> local

 ### drag tabs
+- [x] collection
   1. [x] drag tabs in the same window/list
   => update list order
   2. [x] drag tabs to another window/list(same collection) => update old window tabs, new window tabs and order
+  3. [x] drag tabs to another collection
+  => remove tabs from window of old collection, add new window with tabs to new collection

+- [ ] window
+  1. [ ] drag tabs in the same window/list
+  => update list order
+  2. [ ] drag tabs to another window/list(same collection)
+  => update old window tabs, new window tabs and order
   3. [ ] drag tabs to another collection
   => remove tabs from window of old collection, add new window with tabs to new collection

+- [ ] save drag changes locally